 The debate around the Centre for African Studies (CAS) at the University of Cape Town is really about the perceived need to institutionalise difference.
-As such it is an issue that all historically marginalised ways of being different encounter when they become fields of study—such as African studies, gender studies, queer studies and so on.
+As such it is an issue that all historically marginalised ways of being different encounter when they become fields of study — such as African studies, gender studies, queer studies and so on.

 What kind of institutionalised autonomy is needed to demarginalise the historically marginalised?
-Much is being made of the difference between “closing” and “disestablishing” the CAS—a difference probably exaggerated by the pro-CAS lobby and trivialised by UCT administration.
+Much is being made of the difference between “closing” and “disestablishing” the CAS — a difference probably exaggerated by the pro-CAS lobby and trivialised by UCT administration.

 We can perhaps best come to grips with this important difference by bearing in mind Frantz Fanon’s statement that “every human problem must be considered from the standpoint of time”.

 Implicit in both the pro-CAS and the administration positions are two models of what it means to produce knowledge of Africa, the legitimation of proceeding in a specific way, a comment on the transformation of the South African knowledge-scape and a shadow that invites criticism of the model itself.
+Because both models are temporal in the sense of being functions of a specific political and intellectual climate, we need to critically engage them both.

-Those in favour of retaining the CAS make two claims—one universal, the other historical.
-Universally, the centre is the equivalent of an American centre for American studies or Canadian centre for Canadian studies—a logic ultimately rooted in the racialised sovereignty discourse of Western modernity that takes as a point of departure either the Western nation state or racialised differences such as the “Western” andd the “African”.
+Those in favour of retaining the CAS make two claims — one universal, the other historical.
+Universally, the centre is the equivalent of an American centre for American studies or Canadian centre for Canadian studies — a logic ultimately rooted in the racialised sovereignty discourse of Western modernity that takes as a point of departure either the Western nation state or racialised differences such as the “Western” andd the “African”.
 This origin of the CAS is as inescapable as it is problematic, and how the pro-CAS model deals with the ambivalence is not always clear.

 The second, historical claim is that the CAS is necessary given the historical marginalisation of Africa, its people and their knowledges.
 Only institutionalising the difference will protect Africa(ns) from further knowledge imperialism.